Russel88/RCon3D/README.md

 ### Load the images

 The example image has four channels (named "xan","pan","ste" and "mic").
-It can be downloaded here (ExampleData.zip).
+It is available here (ExampleData.zip)

-The images has to be binary, and are assumed to have been thresholded already
+The images have to be binary, and are assumed to have been thresholded already

-If the images has already been loaded we can use findIMG to load in the images.
+If the images have already been loaded we can use findIMG to load in the images.

-The path should lead to folder with a .tif for each image (with all z-stacks in one), or a folder with subfolders in which the images are split in z-stacks and channels.
+The path should lead to folder with a .tif for each image (with all z-stacks in one), or a folder with subfolders in which the images is split in z-stacks and channels.

-(Note: An internal function tiffToArray is partly borrowed from github/rmnppt/iMage)
+Note:An internal function tiffToArray is partly borrowed from github/rmnppt/iMage

-    myimg <- loadIMG(".../ExampleData",channels=c("xan","pan","ste","mic"),split=TRUE)
+    myimg <- loadIMG("/ExampleData",c("xan","pan","ste","mic"),split=TRUE)

     ## Loading image 1

-    myimg <- findIMG(".../ExampleData")
+    myimg <- findIMG("/ExampleData")

 ### Quantify pixels for each layer for each channel